-Private John Gilmore (29318) served in the 18th Battalion New Zealand Infantry during World War Two.
-Before the outbreak of war, he emigrated to New Zealand and was a labourer in Wellington before enlisting.
+Private John Gilmore (29318) served in the 18th Battalion New Zealand Infantry during the Second World War.
+Before the outbreak of the conflict, he emigrated to New Zealand and was a labourer in Wellington before enlisting.

-Born in Belfast, Co.
-Antrim, he was the son of John Gilmore and Margaret Gilmore.
+Born in Belfast, he was the son of John Gilmore and Margaret Gilmore.
 Private Gilmore died on 16th August 1944 aged 24 years old.

 New Zealanders at War